-A test firing of an Ariane-5 solid rocket motor (MPS) is to take place on 16 May on the booster teststand (BEAP) at the Guiana Space Centre, Europe's spaceport in Kourou, under the Ariane-5 Research and Technology Accompaniment programme.
+ESA PR 66-2001.
+A test firing of an Ariane-5 solid rocket motor (MPS) is to take place on 20 November 2001 on the booster teststand (BEAP) at the Guiana Space Centre, Europe's spaceport in Kourou, under the Ariane-5 Research and Technology Accompaniment programme.

-ARTA-5 is a European Space Agency programme with CNES as prime contractor.
+ARTA-5 is a European Space Agency programme, the technical and financial management of which is delegated to CNES.
 Its objectives are to verify that Ariane-5 launcher qualification, reliability and performance levels are maintained and also to qualify modifications resulting from obsolescence or changes in technology.
 ARTA activities cover the solid rocket motors built by Europropulsion.